 President Donald Trump has promised to change course from the Obama administration on a number of business-related issues, including taxes, health care and regulations.
-If Trump is able to follow through on his promises, entrepreneurs need to know how these changes will affect them and be prepared for a different business climate from what they're experiencing now.
+If Trump is able to follow through on his promises, small businesses need to know how these changes will affect them and be prepared for a different business climate from what they’re experiencing now.

 Throughout his campaign, Trump spoke out against the Affordable Care Act for hindering growth due to its cost to business owners, and he has promised to repeal and replace it with a free-market solution.
 Another major component to Trump’s platform is lowering taxes for businesses and individuals and getting rid of regulations he believes are antithetical to business growth and job creation.